Home Carer Tax Credit

 Conditions to Qualify

-Note: Carers Allowance from the Department of Social Protection is not taken into account for determining restriction, but is a taxable source of income.
+Note: Carer's Allowance or Carer’s Benefit from the Department of Social Protection is not taken into account for determining restriction, but is a taxable source of income.

 A Dependent Person